-8. Sorbus chamaemespilus (L.) CR.
+8. Sorbus chamaemespilus (L.) Cr.

 Receptacle at outside tomentose, in the upper half or up to one third glabrous.
-Sepals broadly triangular, 1,5-2 mm long, $\pm$ as long as the receptacle (shorter by a half than the petals).
+Sepals broadly triangular, 1,5-2 mm long, $\pm$ as long as the receptacle (shorter by a half than the petals), very numerous.
+The endocarp is insignificantly thicker than in S. aria.